PlusRoss/PlusRoss.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I am Donghan Yu, a 5th-year Ph.D. student in Language Technologies Institute, Carnegie Mellon University.
-I am fortunately advised by Prof. [Yiming Yang](https://www.cs.cmu.edu/~./yiming/).
-Before that, I received my B.S. in Electronic Engineering from Tsinghua University, advised by Prof. [Yong Li](http://fi.ee.tsinghua.edu.cn/~liyong/).
+I am Donghan Yu, a senior researcher at Microsoft.
+I obtained my Ph.D. degree from the Language Technologies Institute at Carnegie Mellon University, where I was fortunate to be advised by Prof. [Yiming Yang](https://www.cs.cmu.edu/~./yiming/).
+Before that, I received my B.S. in Electronic Engineering from Tsinghua University.

-My research interests include knowledge-enhanced NLP, knowledge graph modeling, information retrieval and question answering.

 ## Selected Publications ##